jandamm/zgenom/README.md

 - Compiling your sourced scripts.
 - Add `zgenom compile` in case you want to recursively compile your dotfiles (manually).
 - Add `zgenom bin` to add an executable to your `$PATH`.
-- Lazy loading zgenom by sourcing `zgenom.zsh` instead of `zgen.zsh`.
+- Lazy loading zgenom - only the bare minimum you need for the current shell is loaded.
 - The default `$ZGEN_DIR` is a sources subdirectory where you cloned `zgenom` to (except when you have `~/.zgen` for backwards compatibility).
 - Allow cloning without submodules `zgenom clone <repo> --no-submodules`.